• Feb 25, 2025

 9. Mahabalipuram Shore Temple, Tamil Nadu

-Drenched in bewildering old-age charm, the Mahabalipuram or Mamallapuram Shore Temple exhibits the splendour architecture of Southern India.
-A thirteen-century-old granite carved and a UNESCO World Heritage Site is renowned for its detailed carvings, crumbling beauty, and exhibiting the power of the Palalvas to create an expertise and complex temple architecture.
-It also showcases its unique feature of housing three separate shrines that are dedicated to both the preserver of the world, i.e. Lord Vishnu, and the destroyer of the world, i.e. Lord Shiva.
+Drenched in bewitching old-world charm, the Mahabalipuram (Mamallapuram) Shore Temple showcases the splendid architecture of Southern India.
+A 13th-century granite carving and UNESCO World Heritage Site is renowned for its intricate carvings and crumbling beauty, and it exhibits the Palasavas' power to create exquisite, complex temple architecture.
+It also showcases its unique feature of housing three separate shrines dedicated to both the preserver of the world, i.e., Lord Vishnu, and the destroyer of the world, i.e., Lord Shiva.

 • Best Time to visit- Months from November to February